-Bear in mind that you can easily invalidate your policy by renting out your home without seeking your insurers permission or by leaving the property vacant for longer than 30 days.
+Bear in mind that you can easily invalidate your policy by renting out your home without seeking your insurer’s permission or by leaving the property vacant for longer than 60 days.
 So, if you’re planning on taking a long holiday or letting your home out while you’re away, check with your provider beforehand.

 Just as Building Insurance is a policy to protect the building itself, Contents Insurance covers what’s inside it – that is, your furniture and possessions.

 There’s often some confusion over what is covered by Building Insurance, and what Contents Insurance is liable for.
-Grey areas, like what exactly do fixtures and fittings come under (more on that, later), can make for an unwelcome surprise when you come to claim.
-For that reason, some providers offer products which encompass the two – known as Building-Contents Insurance.
+Grey areas, like what exactly do fixtures and fittings come under (more on that later), can make for an unwelcome surprise when you come to claim.
+Some providers offer products which include both.
 Taking out both policies at once with the same provider will usually be far cheaper than arranging each separately.

 What does this include?
 Damage from fire, flood, theft, accidental breakage and vandalism to your contents – including non-permanent fittings such as carpets – are usually covered under your policy.

 Do I need it?
 Mortgage providers seldom insist upon Contents Insurance but it’s probably a good idea.
 Non-permanent fixtures and fittings, such as carpets, laminate flooring, tiles and curtains (including expensive shutters, if you have them) aren’t covered under Building Insurance alone.
 So, if the worst should happen, your provider won’t pay out to replace these unless you have this in place too.

 A Life Insurance policy will pay out an agreed sum if you die before the end of the agreement.
 Mortgage providers like you to have some form of Life Insurance in place to ensure that your next-of-kin will be able to keep up with repayments if the worst should happen.